osminogin/docker-tor-simple/README.md

 # docker-tor-simple [![](https://images.microbadger.com/badges/image/osminogin/tor-simple.svg)](https://microbadger.com/images/osminogin/tor-simple)

-Simple minimalistic docker container for Tor anonymity software.
+Simplest minimal docker container for Tor anonymity software.

 It works well as a single container (expose port 9050) or in conjunction with other containers (like `nginx` and `osminogin/php-fpm`) for organizing complex hidden services in the Tor network.

 Container is ready for access to the Tor network without any additional configuration (use SOCKSv5 port 9050).

 The image is based on great [Alpine Linux](https://alpinelinux.org/) distribution so it is has extremely low size (about 12 MB).

 Please star this project on Docker Hub: https://hub.docker.com/r/osminogin/tor-simple/